maxbritto/directus_api_manager/README.md

 ## Getting started

 ### Create your models
-For each directus model, create a new class that inherits `DirectusItem`.and use annotations to specify the èndpointName`:
+For each directus model, create a new class that inherits `DirectusItem` and use annotations to specify the èndpointName`:

 ```dart
 @DirectusCollection()